Posted: 3/14/16 | March 14th, 2016

 How are you staying on budget while you travel?

 Traveling on off days, early morning, or late at night usually comes with a discount.
-My friend and I just purchased a Spain Pass for 175 euros, allowing us four trips anywhere in Spain.
-We went from Madrid to Algeciras (near Gibraltar) to Granada, and [also] Alicante to Valencia, then Valencia back to Madrid.
-We each saved more than 100 euros on this pass.
+My friend and I just purchased a Spain Pass for 175 EUR, allowing us four trips anywhere in Spain.
+We went from Madrid to Algeciras (near Gibraltar) to Granada, and also Alicante to Valencia, then Valencia back to Madrid.
+We each saved more than 100 EUR on this pass.

 What’s been your favorite moment so far?